-By the kites Editorial Board
+By the kites Editorial Committee

 A series of outrages and the protests and rebellions that followed them have laid bare to a new generation, to white people willing to listen, and to the whole world a cold but potentially liberating truth: White supremacy and the oppression of Black people are fundamental to the foundations and functioning of the United States, and the rulers of the US, no matter what they as individuals think or feel, cannot go a day without inflicting brutality on Black people.
 These brutalities will only end when the system that needs and perpetuates them, together with the class that rules that system and those who enforce it, are forcibly overthrown and destroyed.

 The government response to Hurricane Katrina that resulted in the loss of countless Black lives and the destruction of Black neighborhoods in New Orleans.
 The Jena 6.
 The racist vigilante murder of Trayvon Martin.
 The epidemic of police murders of Black people whose victims include Michael Brown, Freddie Gray, Tamir Rice, Philando Castile, Breonna Taylor, and now George Floyd.
 The youth at the forefront of the most powerful rebellion in 50 years in the US grew up watching the horrific images of these and many other outrages.
 Despite two terms of the first Black president.
 Despite federal investigations into police practices.
 Despite the implementation of body cameras, implicit bias training, and other bullshit police reforms that have changed nothing, and the election of numerous progressive politicians to city governments promising to remedy injustice who would then implement draconian curfews and repression in response to a righteous rebellion.
 Add to all this the miserable failure of the bourgeois state to meet the health needs of the people during the COVID-19 pandemic and the many unnecessary deaths on the system’s hands as a result, and the tinder was laid out for an explosion of resistance.